TheCaptain989/lidarr-flac2mp3/README.md

    This will use the defaults to create a 320Kbps MP3 file.

+> [!IMPORTANT]
-   >![notes] *For any other setting, you **must** use one of the supported methods to pass arguments to the script.
-See the [Command-Line Syntax](./README.md#command-line-syntax) section below.*
+> For any other setting, you **must** use one of the supported methods to pass arguments to the script.
+See the [Command-Line Syntax](./README.md#command-line-syntax) section below.

 # Usage
 New file(s) will be placed in the same directory as the original FLAC file(s) (unless redirected with the `--output` option below) with permissions preserved.
 Existing files with the same track name will be overwritten.
 Owner is preserved if the script is executed as root.

+> [!TIP]
-By default, if you've configured Lidarr's **Recycle Bin** path correctly, the original audio file will be moved there.
+> By default, if you've configured Lidarr's **Recycle Bin** path correctly, the original audio file will be moved there.

+> [!CAUTION]
->![warning] **WARNING:** If you have *not* configured the Recycle Bin, the original FLAC audio file(s) will be deleted and permanently lost.
+> If you have *not* configured the Recycle Bin, the original FLAC audio file(s) will be deleted and permanently lost.
 This behavior may be modified with the `--keep-file` option.

 ## Command-Line Syntax
+> ![NOTE]
->![notes]
-The *Arguments* field for Custom Scripts was removed in Lidarr release [v0.7.0.1347](https://github.com/lidarr/Lidarr/commit/b9d240924f8965ebb2c5e307e36b810ae076101e "Lidarr commit notes") due to security concerns.
+> The *Arguments* field for Custom Scripts was removed in Lidarr release [v0.7.0.1347](https://github.com/lidarr/Lidarr/commit/b9d240924f8965ebb2c5e307e36b810ae076101e "Lidarr commit notes") due to security concerns.

 ### Options and Arguments
 The script may be called with optional command-line arguments.